copyrightexceptions/copyrightexceptions.eu/content/implementations/BE/info53d.md

 jurisdictions:
 - BE
 score: 3
-description: "This exception allows for reproduction and communication to the public for the purpose of quotations taken from a lawfully published work for the purpose of criticism, polemic or review in accordance with the fair practice of the profession and to the extent justified by the purpose.
-The quotations must mention the source and the name of the author, unless this turns out to be impossible."
+description: "This exception allows for reproduction and communication to the public for the purpose of quotations taken from a lawfully published work for the purpose of criticism, polemic, or review in accordance with the fair practice of the profession and to the extent justified by the purpose.
+The quotations must mention the source and the name of the author unless this turns out to be impossible."
 beneficiaries:
 - any user
 purposes:
-- quotations for the purpose of criticism, polemic or review
+- quotations for the purpose of criticism, polemic, or review
 usage:
 - reproduction
 - communication to the public